 The U.S. Is Ramping Up Military Engagement, Which Could Be A Risk For Trump

-While the political world continues to focus on the machinations of congressional investigations about Russia (that won't have conclusions drawn for months, if not longer) and where health care goes from here, there's another, arguably more important story going on — ramped-up military engagement.
+While the political world continues to focus on the machinations of congressional investigations about Russia (which won't have conclusions drawn for months, if not longer) and where health care goes from here, there's another, arguably more important story going on — ramped-up military engagement.

 Here's the New York Times Thursday: